Crystalline color superconductors

 In conclusion, we have shown that for various crystalline structures the fermionic spectrum is gapless.
 For $k/q \ll 1 $ the dispersion law is linear in momentum and the fermionic velocity vanishes along the planes orthogonal to the direction of the vertices of the reciprocal lattice.
 This result remains valid also for massive quarks, since the effect of the quark mass can be accounted for by reducing $v$ \cite{Casalbuoni:2002st}.

 Regarding the FF condensate we take the direction of the Cooper pair total momentum $2\bm q$ along the $z-$axis.
-In this case, the quasi-particle spectrum has the analytical expression \be E_\pm = qv_z \pm \sqrt{\xi^2+ \Delta^2} \, , \ee where the quasi-particle energies are computed from the corresponding Fermi energies $\mu_{u,d}$.
-Eq.(\ref{disp-1wave}) is the dispersion law of quasi-particle ($E_\pm\ge 0$) or hole states ($E_\pm<0$).
-As for the case of the strip and of the FCC, the dispersion law depends on the direction in coordinate space that one is considering.
-However, contrary to what happens for real crystalline structures, in the FF phase there are directions along which the dispersion laws are gapped and directions along which the dispersions law is gapless.
+In this case, the quasiparticle spectrum has the analytical expression \be E_\pm = qv_z \pm \sqrt{\xi^2+ \Delta^2} \, , \ee where the quasiparticle energies are computed from the corresponding Fermi energies $\mu_{u,d}$.
+Eq.(\ref{disp-1wave}) is the dispersion law of quasiparticle ($E_\pm\ge 0$) or hole states ($E_\pm<0$).
+As for the case of the strip and of the fcc, the dispersion law depends on the considered direction in coordinate space.
+However, contrary to what happens for real crystalline structures, in the FF phase there are directions along which the dispersion laws are gapped and directions along which the dispersion laws are gapless.